Bill Drake (baseball)

-William P. "Plunk" Drake (June 8, 1895 – October 30, 1977) was a Negro league baseball pitcher.
+William P. "Plunk" Drake (June 8, 1895 – October 30, 1977) was an American Negro league baseball pitcher.

 Drake pitched for top Negro league teams between 1920 and 1927, primarily remembered for his time with the Kansas City Monarchs, participating in two Colored World Series in 1924 and 1925.
 He gained his nickname from his propensity for pitching inside to batters and his willingness to hit batters who crowded the plate.
 He claimed to have taught Satchel Paige his famous hesitation pitch, though credit is usually given to Bill Gatewood.